embeddedproductdev-create/ur_mesh_ir_node/README.md

 # IR BLE Mesh AC Controller
-The scope of the project is to develop a BLE Mesh based Universal AC controller which can be used to control Air Conditioners remotely
+The scope of the project is to develop a BLE Mesh based Universal AC controller which can be used to control Air Conditioners remotely.

-- Project Start Date   :
+- Project Start Date   : 14th December, 2023
 - Project End Data     :

 ## Project Members